rollbar/docs/onboarding/ios.md

 [Rollbar logWithLevel:@"warning" message:@"Simple warning log message"];
 ```

-For additional configuration information, see the documentation for [rollbar-ios](https://github.com/rollbar/rollbar-ios).
+For additional configuration information, see the documentation for <a href="https://github.com/rollbar/rollbar-ios" target="_blank" rel="noopener">rollbar-ios</a>.